Lumavate-Team/documentation/WIDGETS.rst

  #.
 DISCOVER

     This endpoint informs the platform via JSON which :ref:`properties <properties>` exist for the widget.
 The platform automatically adds a few platform level properties outside of this endpoint.
-An empty set should be sent if the widget does not require any properties.
+An empty data set should be sent if the widget does not require any properties.

     Sent: